By Kanika Katyal Nov. 08, 2019

 It’s exactly this brand of palatable misogyny that has positioned Aaryan in the new league of superstars today: His next film is an Imtiaz Ali one opposite Sara Ali Khan.
 At the press conference of Pati Patni Aur Woh’s trailer launch, producer Bhushan Kumar, who has worked with the actor in three films echoed as much.
 When he was asked why he prefers working with Aaryan so much, Kumar jokingly replied “It’s because Kartik Aaryan sells right now.”

 All the criticism that Kartik Aaryan receives is drowned in the applause and the laughter he elicits.

 It’s an illuminating answer.
 All the criticism that Aaryan receives is drowned in the applause and the laughter he elicits.
-Pati Patni Aur Woh has that dialogue because the creators believed that they have created an audience who will appreciate it.
+Pati Patni Aur Woh endorses casual sexism because the creators believed that they have created an audience who will appreciate it.